 There are many ways to do a timeline diagram – you may use a Gantt chart, a bar graph, a line diagram, a table, etc. Be sure to include a short description of each aim or objective and the major tasks necessary to accomplish these aims along with the relative start and completion dates.
 Here are a couple of examples:

-I have received a fund-if-funds permit award and am waiting to find out if there will be funds.
-I have a time-sensitive quote – may I order the equipment in hopes of getting the award?
+I have received a fund-if-funds permit award notice and am waiting to find out if I will receive funding.
+I have some time-sensitive quotes - may I begin ordering supplies and/or equipment in hopes of getting the award?

-No. If you order the equipment before the grant contract has been signed and activated, your award will be voided and you will not be eligible to receive funds.
+No. If you order any supplies or equipment before the grant contract has been signed and activated, your award will be voided and you will not be eligible to receive funds.

 I have been invited to resubmit.
 Where does my response addressing the reviewer comments go in the proposal?
 Does it count in the page limitation?

-The response should go at the beginning of the proposal and each comment/concern should be addressed directly, although responses to similar concerns can be combined.
-The response does not count as part of the page limitation; however, it should still be concise and clearly written and submitted as part of the proposal document.
+The response must be placed at the beginning of the proposal and each comment or concern should be addressed directly.
+In some cases, responses to similar concerns can be combined.
+The response does not count as part of the page limitation; however, it should be concise, written, and submitted as part of the proposal document.